Susteven0426/UBC-Phot1x-Silicon-Photonics-MZI-Project/README.md

 ## 1. Waveguide Simulation (Lumerical MODE)

-The SOI strip waveguide was simulated using Lumerical MODE FDE solver to extract optical mode properties, effective index, and group index at 1550 nm.
+The SOI strip waveguide was simulated using the Lumerical MODE FDE solver.
+The fundamental TE mode at 1550 nm was analyzed to extract key waveguide properties, including the effective index ($n_{eff}$), group index ($n_g$), and optical mode profile.

 <img src="images/Electric_field_intensity_of_TE_mode.png" width="450">

 ## 2. PIC Layout Design (KLayout + SiEPIC EBeam PDK)

-Eight MZI devices were designed with different optical path differences ($\Delta L$ = 0–250 μm), including FSR sweep devices, a balanced reference, and duplicate structures for repeatability analysis.
+The MZI layout was designed using KLayout with the SiEPIC EBeam PDK.
+Eight MZI devices were implemented by adjusting the optical path difference ($\Delta L$) to enable FSR analysis, group index extraction, and device repeatability evaluation.

 <img src="images/Layout.png" width="700">

-## 3. Fabricated Device Measurement
+## 3. MZI Measurement Data Analysis

-The fabricated MZI devices were characterized using automated optical measurement.
-Transmission spectra were analyzed through peak detection and FSR extraction.
+Transmission spectra from eight fabricated MZI devices were analyzed using MATLAB/Python-based workflows.
+Peak detection was applied to extract the free spectral range (FSR) from measured optical responses.

 <img src="images/measured_spectra.png" width="700">

-## 4. Group Index Extraction and Model Verification
+## 4. FSR-Based Group Index Extraction

-The waveguide group index was extracted using two independent approaches:

-- Direct calculation from Lumerical MODE simulation
-- Experimental extraction from measured MZI FSR

-The extracted values show strong agreement, validating both the compact model and measurement analysis workflow.
+The relationship between FSR and inverse path length difference ($1/\Delta L$) was analyzed to extract the group index.
+The measurement-based extraction was compared with the Lumerical MODE simulation result for model verification.

 <img src="images/FSR_vs_invdL_meas.png" width="650">

 ## 5. Circuit Simulation and Measurement Comparison

-The MZI circuit behavior was simulated in Lumerical INTERCONNECT using the extracted compact model and compared with fabricated device measurements.
+The MZI circuit was simulated in Lumerical INTERCONNECT using the extracted waveguide compact model.
+The simulated transmission behavior was compared with measured device characteristics to validate the design workflow.

 <img src="images/Interconnect.png" width="600">

 ---

 # 🛠 Tools & Skills Demonstrated